Online support for volunteers

 Instructions

-This is a short guide on how to use our Online Seminar for volunteers who want to support asylum and protection-seekers in Europe!
+This is a short guide on how to use our Online Seminar for volunteers who want to support asylum and protection seekers at Europes (external) borders!

 What is this about?

-The online seminar is designed to offer you a critical and self-reflective approach to your voluntary work in the support system and aid sector with people seeking asylum and protection in Europe.
-We want to support you in understanding your own position as a volunteer (including challenges and responsibilities), provide you with important points of reference and information as well as suggestions and impulses for an overall sustainable stay.
+The online seminar aims to enable you to critically and reflectively deal with your volunteer work in the field of support work with people seeking protection in Europe.
+We want to support you (inter)actively in understanding your own positioning as a volunteer and provide you with orientation points and information so that you can organise your volunteer work as sustainably and solidarily as possible.

 How does it work?

-You can work through the units one after the other, but don't necessarily have to follow the order.
-Your interest depends on your previous knowledge, your project and whether you already have concrete plans, merely want to inform yourself or maybe even want to process a former experience in hindsight.
-Therefore, you are free to choose which units you are interested in and how you want to use them!
+You can work through the units one after the other, but you do not necessarily have to follow the order.
+Your interest depends on your previous knowledge and whether you already have concrete plans for volunteering, are already involved, simply want to inform yourself, or perhaps want to process current/past work.
+Therefore, you are free to choose, which units you are interested in and what you want to engage with.

 Background: Who are we?

-Our team consists of former volunteers who were active in the support for people on the move in Northern Greece between 2016 - 2021.
-During this time, we have experienced different phases of the arising support structures, networks and humanitarian aid offers with and for protection and asylum seekers across Europe’s borders.
-We have compiled our knowledge from our experiences and different challenges to design this online seminar.
+Our team "Education", which designed this online seminar, consists of former volunteers who were active in supporting refugees and people seeking protection in Northern Greece, Serbia or Sicily at various times between 2016 and 2021 and are currently still active in Germany.
+We have experienced different phases and sides of the support landscape with protection seekers in Europe and have compiled our knowledge from our experiences and challenges in this online seminar.

 Our experiences in Greece 2016-2021

-Our activities in this context started in 2016, when the closure of the so-called Balkan route forced the unofficial Camp Idomeni to be set up on the border to North Macedonia, where up to 16,000 people seeking protection were stranded.
-At that time, people from all over Europe, including some of our team members, travelled to Idomeni to show solidarity with these people, to help in ways that they could and to build up structures for basic care.
+A few of us were there in 2016 when the unofficial camp Idomeni, where up to 16,000 refugees were stranded, was established in Greece at the northern Macedonian border due to the closure of the so-called Balkan route.
+At that time, people from all over Europe, among them a few from Wind, travelled to Idomeni to show solidarity with the people, to assist to build up structures for basic care.
 In this context, we became aware of the importance of volunteering, but also of the many challenges and dangers of lack of organisation and preparation that come with it.

-In the following years, our team members were on the ground at different times, working mainly with the grassroots organisation InterEuropean Human Aid Association (IHA) in the Thessaloniki area, but also in other small organisations, including in Serbia and Bosnia and Herzegovina.
-During that period of time, we have seen that although the structures of volunteer work in Greece are changing, they remain essential in providing basic services and support to the people, which of course creates a certain responsibility.
-Since there has been little action on the part of political actors in recent years to relieve or defuse the situation, the voluntary aid organisations assume an important civil responsibility, but must also reflect on their actions accordingly.
+In the following years, some of us have been in Greece at different times, working mainly with the grassroots organisation InterEuropean Human Aid Association (IHA) in the Thessaloniki area, but also with other small organisations in Serbia and Bosnia and Herzegovina.
+In recent years, we have seen that the structures of volunteering are changing, but remain essential in providing basic services and support to people.
+Since there has been little action on the part of political actors in recent years to change or ease the situation, the voluntary support organisations take on an important civil responsibility, but must also reflect on their actions accordingly.

 Support of volunteers

-Together with many friends within the volunteer community, we see a great need to accompany and support volunteers in this context - for the benefit and protection of volunteers, but also and mainly for the protection of the people they work with.
-This for the benefit and protection of you as volunteers, but also and mainly for the protection of the people you work with.
+Together with many friends within the volunteer community, we see a great need to accompany and support volunteers in this context.
+This is for the benefit and protection of you as volunteers, but also and mainly for the protection of the people you work with.

-Since 2018, we have been supporting volunteers who work in humanitarian aid with refugees and asylum seekers in Greece.
-Some of us have also been involved in volunteer recruitment and volunteer coordination on site for a few months to years.
+Since 2018, we have been supporting volunteers who work with refugees and asylum seekers in Greece.
+Some of us have also been involved in volunteer recruitment and volunteer coordination on site for a few months.
 In 2018 and 2019, we offered weekend seminars for volunteers regarding their preparation as well as follow-up and return seminars.
-These are the contents which we have edited and summarised here to now make them publicly available.
+These are the contents which we have edited and summarised here to make them publicly available.
+2023 we have revised this content in detail.

 2. Racism, Eurocentrism

-As a volunteer in support and aid structures for people on the move, we believe it is very important to critically engage with certain aspects of racism and the concepts of Eurocentrism, voluntourism and the so-called "white saviour complex".
+As a volunteer in support work for people on the move, we think it is very important to critically engage with certain aspects of racism and the concepts of Eurocentrism, voluntourism and so-called "white saviourism".
 Don't be put off by the complicated terms if you don't know them.
-Click on each concept for a brief definition, an explanation of why they matter in this context and further reading recommendations.
+Click on the respective concepts for a short definition and an explanation of why they play an important role in this context.
+Parts of the unit are designed primarily for people from the Global North who do not experience racism.

 3. Political and social situation